eljojo/faircamp-fork/manual/reference/02 Catalog (catalog.eno).md

 also use "2022-04", "Spring 2022" or such, given that one usually will not manually invalidate the urls on a daily basis.

+Note that this is a general countermeasure against hotlinking to your assets and against people linking directly to your download pages (rather than your release pages for instance), but that it (obviously) cannot stop people from passing around your download codes (if you use download codes to protect your downloads).
+If you witness malicious actions of that kind, you can instead configure and distribute new download codes to your legitimate buyers/subscribers, which will prevent anyone who obtained or still obtains the old codes from using them, effectively blocking their access to your downloads.

 If you need an even stronger mechanism, you can also use the [rotate_download_urls](#rotate_download_urls) option, which will automatically renew all download urls each time you generate the site.
 Note however that